The Convention on the Rights of the Child (CRC)

 • ensuring full and effective implementation of national legislation;

-• ensuring adequate national budget and resource;
+• ensuring adequate national budget and resources;

-• ensuring access to basic services for the most vulnerable, including minority children; refugees; asylum seekers; migrant children; street children; children with disabilities, children in poverty; children affected by the violence in the far south; children in conflict with the law; and children who have been trafficked or otherwise abused; and
+• ensuring access to basic services for the most vulnerable, including minority children; refugees; asylum seekers; migrant children; street children; children with disabilities, children in poverty; children affected by the violence in the far south; children in conflict with the law; and children who have been trafficked or otherwise abused;

-• monitoring and data collection;
+• monitoring and data collection; and

 • ensuring equality between regions and groups in Thailand.